 Our philosophy is that the quality of our therapists is of greater importance than the modality that they practice, whether it be CBT, Gestalt, Psychodynamic, Somatic or any other therapy.
 We truly believe that it is the relationship that heals and there are many inroads to healing.
 Our organizational structure calls for a great deal of autonomy for our therapists to work with their own chosen modality and population.
 We are currently in the early phase of building our team and our ranks will continue to fill as the weeks unfold.

-Nathan Villarante, MA (San Francisco, Oakland, Concord)
+Nathan Villarante, LMFT (San Francisco, Oakland, Concord)

 Jolie Ferguson, MA (Concord)